OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/GetBundleResponse.md

 ## GetBundleResponse request

 ### Description
 GetBundleResponse returns the result of the bundle requested with the Bundle method.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the [Bundle](Bundle.md) request.
+The response contains the DeviceIdentification and CorrelationUid which is received from the [Bundle](Bundle.md) request.

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).